carlosperate/awesome-microbit/README.md

 - [Video Series from The Maker Movies](https://www.youtube.com/playlist?list=PLD0HD_3AJljXDWoasq2x5gHmkKeV7cc-P) - List of short, introductory videos for anyone wanting to get started with the micro:bit.
 - [SparkFun video resources](http://sparkfuneducation.com/video-resources/microbit.html) - Growing list of video resources for the micro:bit.
 - [SamCodes YouTube Playlist](https://www.youtube.com/playlist?list=PLumNlyd5JxxegaAVScP7Qm1AXPtJdGBCq) - Video tutorials showing how to  use different electronic components and features of the micro:bit.
+- [Fun with Zephyr Project and BBC micro:bit](https://www.youtube.com/watch?v=ZZRbIpVJGns) - This presentation shows how Zephyr empowers the BBC micro:bit devices and its Bluetooth chip to do fun things.

 ## Books